furkanakdemir/noticeboard/README.md

 #### Json

-You can add releases by adding json file to `/assets` folder.
+Store releases by creating a json file to the `/assets` folder.

-JSON format
+Here is an example of JSON file
 ```json
 [
   {